justinbrush702/bioinformatics/assignment_1/README.md

-Justin Brush

-Assignment 1 was to implement the knapsack problem using dynamic programming.
-My python program can solve the knapsack problem by reading in a file with data structured as such...
+Assignment 1 is to implement the knapsack problem using dynamic programming.
+My python script can solve the knapsack problem by reading in a file with data structured as such...

 name1 weight1 value1<br/>
 name2 weight2 value2<br/>